Article written by Elisa - Travel Writer & Local in France

 This article may contain compensated links.
 Please read disclaimer for more info.

 Lyon is one of our favorite cities in France and will likely steal your heart too.
-Considered one of the most beautiful cities in France, Lyon is also a vibrant and cultural place to visit, and there’s great food too.
-However, if you have any more than two days in Lyon, take the opportunity to get out of the city and see more of the region; you won’t be disappointed!
+Considered one of the most beautiful cities in France, Lyon is also a vibrant and cultural place to visit, and there’s great food too!

-These are our favorite day trips from Lyon, to inspire your trip, all close enough to Lyon to get there and back in one memorable day.
+These are the best day trips from Lyon, France, to inspire your trip; these day trips from Lyon by train, car, or guided tour are all close enough to Lyon to get there and back on one memorable day.

-Here’s the list of best day trips from Lyon, fun Lyon day trips in Eastern France with something for every taste:
+Where to go from Lyon?
+Here’s the list of the best places to visit near Lyon, France; fun Lyon day trips in Eastern France with something for every traveler:

 - La Clusaz